markomanninen/tgdmemory/README.md

 - [Admin Troubleshooting](./ADMIN_TROUBLESHOOTING.md) - Solving issues with the admin dashboard
 - [Rate Limiting](./docs/RATE_LIMITING.md) - Information about the rate limiting implementation

+## Default Login Credentials

+When the application is first deployed, a default admin user is created with the following credentials:

+- Email: `admin@tgdmemory.com`
+- Password: `admin123`

+**IMPORTANT**: For security reasons, please change these default credentials immediately after your first login.

 ## Project Structure

 - `/src` - Main source code for the presentation